-Cardinal Newman School recognises youth produced sexual imagery (also known as "sexting") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL.
+Cardinal Newman School recognises Sharing Nudes and Semi Nudes Images and/or Videos as a safeguarding issue; all concerns will be reported to and dealt with by the DSL.

 We will follow the advice as set out in the non-statutory UKCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people'.